*Note: this post contains affiliate links

 Portland Japanese Garden

-Free admission to the Japanese Garden is usually offered every Veteran’s Day and President’s day.
+Free admission to the Japanese Garden in Portland is usually offered every Veteran’s Day and President’s day.

 Lan Su Chinese Garden

-As I said, I will be doing a few different list-type posts about what you can do in Portland, but I wanted to start with the affordable options in the city for all those backpacker dreamers like me.
-Portland is a more expensive city than I originally thought it would be, but you can definitely do it on the cheap if you know where to find the deals.
+I hope you get to enjoy my picks for the more affordable options around Portland, Oregon!
+Portland is a more expensive city than I originally thought it would be, but you can definitely do it on the cheap if you know where to find the right deals.

 Join the Adventure